douglas-george/timberhearth/storybook/story.md

 The kittens seemed to listen to her—when she flicked her tail, they paused; when she turned her head, they moved aside.

-“Gabriel,” Jessica whispered, “do you see that one?”
+“Gabriel,” Jessica whispered, ”do you see that one?”
-“Yeah,” he murmured.
-“She’s… organizing them.”
+“Yeah,” he murmured. ”She’s… organizing them.”

 The cat turned its gaze toward them.
 It wasn’t the vacant, sleepy look of an ordinary cat—it was sharp, intelligent, and faintly amused.